raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     '((())(())' => false
 ```

 Finally, even- and odd-length binary palindromes.
-Not only does it `push` and `pop`, but it has more than one state transition for every input it consumes, making it a non-deterministic pushdown automaton.
+Not only does `palindrome` both `push` and `pop`, but it has more than one state transition for every input it consumes, making it a non-deterministic pushdown automaton.
 We call these just pushdown automatons:

 ```javascript
 const palindrome = {